hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 also interpreted encap compiled. there may not be a grand unified solution?

 [15:02:39](#167370855926Zkqmw:gitter.im) <luce80>:
- @hiiamboris  I do not mind the user í ½í¸‰ .
+ @hiiamboris  I do not mind the user ğŸ˜‰ .
 As I said the script must quit because it is not posssible to go on because of a failure, think of a division by 0 or segment fault or inexistent file or whatever.
 @ne1uno thanks, nice try, but `system/view/VID`is not `unset`whether I run my script from the `>>` prompt or from gui-console.exe

 [15:02:49](#167370856927tLMfA:gitter.im) <ne1uno (ne1uno)>: